predict-idlab/pyRDF2Vec/CONTRIBUTING.rst

 The refactoring and optimization of code complexity is an art that must be necessary to facilitate future contributions of ``pyRDF2Vec``.

-To improve the code , 3 steps are essential:
+To improve the code, 3 steps are essential:

 1. **Install the dependencies:** before you can install the dependencies of ``pyRDF2Vec``, you must first make sure that ``poetry`` is installed: